After the Accident

-Never told anyone, you know, that I was tapering down.
-Had my reasons for doing it.
+I never told anyone, you know, that I was tapering down.
+I had my reasons for doing it.
 Lots of them, actually.
 But I won’t get into that now.
 Just know that the tapering emboldened me, like a teenager sneaking out at night.
-It felt rebellious, and strangely moral.
+It felt rebellious, and so very right.

 Though I protested, I felt relieved to see him.
 It was nice to have his support, his expertise.
 We went to dinner with Sue and Sarah at Le Colonial, and the evening almost felt normal.